-How profitable a bank is has an effect on its long-term survivability.
-A bank can retain its earnings, boosting its capital buffer, or use them to address problematic loans, likely making the bank more resilient in tough times.
-Obviously, banks that are losing money have less ability to do those things.
+How profitable a bank is affects its long-term survivability.
+A bank can retain its earnings, increasing its capital cushion, or put them to work addressing problematic loans, likely making the bank more resilient in tough times.
+Conversely, losses lessen a bank's ability to do those things.

 Live Oak Banking Company scored 30 out of a possible 30 on Bankrate's test of earnings, exceeding the national average of 16.06.